We always keep your interests at the heart of everything we do

 Kelly practiced as an oncology dietitian for 8 years, providing nutritional support for cancer patients before, during and after treatment.
 She joined Leaders in Oncology Care in 2012 as Head of Supportive Therapies and Nutritional Lead for the Living Well Programme.
 Kelly went onto introduce and develop many of our supportive service lines including, dietetics, complementary therapy, hair and image, physiotherapy and counselling psychology.

-Kelly moved into the Head of Operations role in 2016, and is now responsible for the delivery of all non-clinical services in all LOC facilities.
+Kelly moved into the Head of Operations role in 2016 and became our Chief Operating Officer in July 2017, she is responsible for the delivery of all non-clinical services at LOC.